Limited Availability Remaining for the 2023-2024 School Year.

 Originally from London, Dr. Stone holds a BA in Humanities with emphasis in Jewish Studies and a teaching degree from the General Teaching Council for England.
 Debbie spent a year studying in Michlalah Jerusalem College and received her Doctorate in Education from Yeshiva University’s Azrieli Graduate School.

-A sought after speaker and educator, Dr. Stone brings over 15 years of experience in both formal and informal Jewish education to JLA.
+A sought after speaker and educator, Dr. Stone has more than 15 years of experience in both formal and informal Jewish education.
 She is the co-author of the Koren-NCSY siddur as well as the Koren Aviv Siddur.
-Most recently she served as the Director of High School Judaic Studies and Community Engagement at Hebrew Academy (RASG) in Miami Beach.
+Prior to JLA she served as the Director of High School Judaic Studies and Community Engagement at Hebrew Academy (RASG) in Miami Beach.

 Email: dstone@jlamiami.org